Rapid-Cars/Rapid3/Software/Camera/Create New Instance.md

 from Software.Camera.movement_params import * # For the OpenMV cam use: libraries.movement_params
 ```

-Note: The directories `lane_recognition` and `movement_params` have to be moved inside of the directory `libraries` on the OpenMV cam for this to work.
+Note: The directories `lane_recognition` and `movement_params` have to be moved inside the directory `libraries` on the OpenMV cam for this to work.

 After completing the steps listed above, use the following code to integrate the new instances into your project: